SK53/indicia-docs/site-building/instant-indicia/example-setups/irecord-walkthrough/dynamic-form.rst

    .. tip::

-     The Sample with occurrences form is one of several Indicia forms that are described as *dynamic*.
+     The Enter single record or list of records (customisable) form is one of several Indicia forms that are described as *dynamic*.
 This means that they are highly configurable and can automatically add controls to the input form to reflect the custom attributes you have attached to your survey.

 #.
 Once you have selected the correct form, click the **Load Settings Form** button to
    send a request to the server for the configuration required to set this type of form